artix41/blog/blog/_posts/2026-07-23-topological-qec-3.md

 ---

 In the two previous posts, we learned about [chain complexes](/blog/2026-05-04-topological-qec/) and [their homology groups](/blog/2026-06-15-topological-qec-2/).
-We are now ready for another foundational concept needed to understand QEC from a topological perspective: in this copost, we dive into **cohomology**!
+We are now ready for another foundational concept needed to understand QEC from a topological perspective: in this copost, we will dive into **cohomology**!

 When learning about the surface code, we saw that $$Z$$ logical operators can be seen as loops in a *dual lattice*, constructed by replacing faces of the original lattice by vertices, vertices by faces, and edges by orthogonal ones.
 What is the interpretation of this construction from an algebraic topology perspective?
 It turns out that this dual lattice construction is an instance of a more general construction called the *cochain complex*, which leads to the definition of *cohomology groups*.
 Cohomology groups are closely related to homology groups, and as we will see, can be interpreted as $$Z$$ logical cosets if the homology groups correspond to $$X$$ logical cosets.